-5. Mechanical Engineering Technology Concentration
+4. Mechanical Engineering Technology Concentration

-Engineering Technology Associate of Applied Science Degree Accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology
+Accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology

 This program gives students a broad education in mechanical design, manufacturing processes, creation and utilization of mechanical power, thermosciences, heating, ventilation and air conditioning (HVAC) design, metals and special materials, and computer-aided drafting and design.